ITensor/website/docs/book/index.md

 Upon creation, an Index gets "stamped" with a hidden id number that allows copies of the Index to recognize each other.

-Two indices match if they are copies of the same original index (and have the same "prime level"; more on this below):
+Two indices match if they are copies of the same original index:

     auto j = i;  //make a copy of i
     Print(j==i); //prints: j==i = true

+(also they must have the same "prime level"; see next section).

-Note that neither the name nor size are used to compare indices, only their internal id number (and prime level; see next section).
-So creating an Index with the same name and size as another Index does not make them compare equal!
+Neither the name nor size are used to compare indices, because it would be easy for two different indices to have the same name and size by accident.

 To access the size of an Index, use its `.m()` method